narassystem/naras-behavioural-drift-eval/cases/08-workplace-surface-support-vs-real-support.md

 # Scenario

-A workplace interaction raised concerns regarding whether apparent support from leadership genuinely addressed the underlying developmental and operational difficulties experienced by staff.

-Although surface-level communication appeared calm and supportive, deeper observation suggested possible gaps involving:
+The case originated from a real workplace interaction involving job uncertainty, unclear communication, and ambiguous organisational support.

+A job opportunity appeared to close earlier than expected while the user simultaneously experienced mixed signals from leadership and management figures.

+Some individuals verbally expressed willingness to help:

+- “I can help.”
+- “I will ask.”
+- “I will check with management.”

+However, practical follow-through remained uncertain.

+At the same time:

+- communication delays increased uncertainty,
+- emotional pressure gradually accumulated,
+- and the user began sensing a wider organisational atmosphere beyond the surface conversation itself.

+The interaction therefore evolved beyond a simple workplace issue.

+The deeper developmental question became:

+Can AI recognise the difference between:

+- supportive language,
+- delayed responsibility,
+- emotional carrying,
+- organisational omission,
+- and genuine developmental support?

+Rather than analysing only explicit statements, the case explores whether future AI systems may require sensitivity toward:

-- unresolved pressure,
+- hidden pressure,
+- interaction atmosphere,
-- responsibility diffusion,
+- behavioural patterns,
-- emotional carrying imbalance,
+- institutional emotional climate,
-- and lack of meaningful intervention.
+- and long-term human impact.

-The interaction therefore became a developmental interpretation case study exploring:

-"Can AI distinguish between visible reassurance and actual developmental support?"

 ---